friedrith/pragmatic-design-system/slides/slides.md

 }
 ```

-More useful for Modals, Card, etc.
+More useful for Modals, Card, etc. Similar to Slots in Vue.js

 ---
 layout: cool-demo